onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 ```

 #### Disable Transparent Huge Pages feature
-By default, many Linux machines have the Transparent Huge Pages feature enabled, which improves performance of machines running multiple application at once, however it deteriorates the performance of most database-heavy applications, such as **Oneprovider**.
+By default, many Linux machines have the Transparent Huge Pages feature enabled, which somehwat improves performance of machines running multiple application at once (e.g. desktop operation systems), however it deteriorates the performance of most database-heavy applications, such as **Oneprovider**.

 These settings can be checked using the following commands (the output shown below presents the expected settings):